ASLR & DEP Refresher

 - Overview of memory protection evolutions

-- Thoughts & experiences on fuzzing
+- Thoughts & ideas on fuzzing and bug hunting

 During the course, students will get the opportunity to work on real vulnerabilities in real applications, use a wide range of heap exploitation techniques and most importantly learn how to do your own research to find exploitation primitives in complex applications and new versions of Windows.